antosquicciarini/as-testdatascience-1/README.md

 - 🔍 Dimensionality reduction for visualization
 - 📈 Performance comparison based on Accuracy, F1 Score, G-Mean, Recall, and Specificity

-The project is fully structured, reproducible, and built for experimentation and documentation via Sphinx.
+The project is fully structured, reproducible, and built for experimentation and documentation via MkDocs.

 ---